eben83/hyper-boliq/README.md

 Each movie in the search result will allow you to `View More`.

 The `View More` will display more details of the selected movie.
-Within the details of the moview you are able to mark it as a `Favourite`.
+Within the details of the movie you are able to mark it as a `Favourite`.

 Your `Favourites` can be accessed with the 'Favourites Star' icon on the main screen.